 The Circular Footprint Formula (PEF CFF) provides the approach that shall be used to estimate the overall emissions associated to a certain process involving recycling and/or energy recovery.
 These moreover also relate to waste flows generated within the system boundary.

 The emission factor applied to the input gold material was calculated using the following two formulae which have been derived from PEF CFF below.
-An adaptation has been made in multiplying it with EvLUC to account for land use change from mining,

 $Pr = R2 \times (1-A)MQL+R1A$